 Without some form of vote-trading, even those voters who are completely indifferent on a given issue will find their preferences given as much weight as those of the most concerned individuals.
 The fact of voting demonstrates that an individual is not wholly indifferent, but many voters may, on referendum issues, be led to the polls more by a sense of duty or obligation than by any real interest in the issue to be determined.
-Interestingly enough, this "duty of a citizen to vote" is much emphasized as an essential feature of effective democratic process.3 Even the smallest preference for one side or the other may actually determine the final choice.
+Interestingly enough, this "duty of a citizen to vote" is much emphasized as an essential feature of effective democratic process.
+Peven the smallest preference for one side or the other may actually determine the final choice.
 Permitting those citizens who feel strongly about an issue to compensate in some way those whose opinion is only feebly held can result in a great increase in the well-being of both groups, and the prohibition of such transactions will serve to prevent movement toward the conceptual "social optimality" surface, under almost any definition of this term.

 Note that the results under logrolling and under nonlogrolling differ only if the minority feels more intensely about an issue than the majority.
 If the majority is equal or more intense in its preferences, its will must prevail in either model.
-It is only when the intensity of preferences of the minority is sufficiently greater than that of the majority to make the minority willing to sacrifice enough votes on other issues to detach marginal voters from the majority (intense members of the majority group may, of course, make coun-
+It is only when the intensity of preferences of the minority is sufficiently greater than that of the majority to make the minority willing to sacrifice enough votes on other issues to detach marginal voters from the majority (intense members of the majority group may, of course, make counteroffers) that the logrolling process will change the outcome.
+As we have suggested, the assumption of possible differences in intensity of preferences seems more acceptable than any assumption of equal intensities, and it seems clear that on many issues specific minorities may be much more interested in the outcome of political decisions.